GroupDocs HTML Viewer Tutorial: Convert Any Document to HTML in Minutes

 --data-binary "@/path/to/your/sample.docx"

-Step 2: Render Document to HTML
+Step 2: Convert Document to HTML Format

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/view" \